Simon Troman – founder / managing director / principal consultant

 atratus is Simon’s second company specialising in renewable energy, established to provide completely independent advice and expertise in finding renewable energy solutions.

-Anna MacDonald – founder / environmental consultant
+Anna MacDonald – founder / senior ecological consultant

 Anna is an ecologist, with expertise in the use of genetic methods to address applied questions.
 More broadly, she is motivated by a desire to improve the way society manages ecosystems, wildlife, and our interactions with them.

-Catriona Campbell – environmental consultant
+Catriona Campbell – ecological consultant

-Cat Campbell is a wildlife specialist with a recently completed PhD in wildlife genetics from the Institute for Applied Ecology, University of Canberra.
+Cat Campbell is a wildlife specialist with a PhD in wildlife genetics from the Institute for Applied Ecology, University of Canberra.
 Her PhD project focused on the application of cutting-edge genetic techniques to answer important ecological questions for the management of marsupials in Australia, Tasmania and New Zealand.

 Cat lives in the NSW Snowy Mountains and has extensive knowledge of local wildlife, habitats and vegetation.
 She is passionate about the area, spending many hours traversing the alpine wilderness, and is integrated in the community, volunteering with the Rural Fire Service, the local SES group and with NSW National Parks and Wildlife Service.
 Previously, Cat worked in hospitality recruitment, maintaining a large portfolio of high end clients in the Melbourne area and coordinating large events, but returned to university to study her passion of environmental management and wildlife.
 She completed a Bachelor of Environmental Science, with Honours, in 2011 and has since worked a number of environmental monitoring projects in Victoria and NSW.